knobs-dials/apache-serverstatus/README.md

 # apache-serverstatus
-Making a useful CLI view on apache's mod_status.
+A live CLI view on apache's mod_status.
 Proof of concept version.